ArturPawelski/BE-easyTask/README.md

 - **JWT (JSON Web Tokens)** - Used for authorization and information exchange between parties.
 - **Joi** - A library for input validation, useful for checking the correctness of data sent to the server.
 - **Nodemailer** - A module for Node.js that allows easy email sending.

+## Architecture 🏛️
+Backend EasyTask is designed using the Model-View-Controller (MVC) architectural pattern.